Abdelkarimrizk/busbot/README.md

 **Key Features:**
 - Track bus arrivals in real time
-- Recieve notifications when buses are about 10 minutes away
+- Receive notifications when buses are about 10 minutes away
 - Handle multiple trackers for the same user simultaneously
 - Run continuously in the background, with automatic restarts if the bot crashes